Heron-Repositories/Heron/Heron/docs/source/documentation/lan_use.rst

 In both cases there is a conceptual separation between the machine that runs Heron's GUI (let's call it the GUI Machine := GUIM) and the machines that simply run one or more worker processes (let's call those the worker process machines := WPMs).
-The end result of any type of LAN setup should be something that fullfills the following points:
+The end result of any type of LAN setup should be something that fulfills the following points:

 #.
 All machines should be running an SSH client and an SSH server.
 #.
 The GUIM needs to be able to SSH into all the WPMs (accounts, IPs and ports all working).